nixworks/public/news/2006/07/19/index.md

 ## [2006-07-19](/news/2006/07/19/index.md)

 ### [ A 235-193 vote in the U.S. House of Representatives falls short of the 2/3 majority needed to override President George W. Bush's first-ever veto of a bill intended to reauthorize federal funding of embryonic stem cell research (see Stem cell controversy). ](/news/2006/07/19/a-235-193-vote-in-the-u-s-house-of-representatives-falls-short-of-the-2-3-majority-needed-to-override-president-george-w-bush-s-first-eve.md)
-_Context: George W. Bush, President of the United States, Stem cell controversy, U.S. House of Representatives, embryonic stem cell, veto_
+_Context: George W. Bush, Stem cell controversy, U.S. House of Representatives, embryonic stem cell, president, veto_

 ### [ Record-breaking temperatures continue in a U.S. heat wave and another in Europe, causing at least 18 deaths, including some as far north as the Netherlands.
 The UK hit a record-breaking July temperature of 36.5C (97.7F) at Wisley. ](/news/2006/07/19/record-breaking-temperatures-continue-in-a-u-s-heat-wave-and-another-in-europe-causing-at-least-18-deaths-including-some-as-far-north-as.md)
 _Context: Europe, Netherlands, Wisley, heat wave_